DavidNash2024/Win32xx/samples/StatusBar/Readme.txt

 When XP themes are enabled, the StatusBar color is set in CMmainFrame::DrawStatusBarBkgnd.
 A color gradient is used as the StatusBar's background.
 XP themes are enabled by default for Windows XP and above.
-For older systems without XP themes (windows 2000 and below), we set a solid background color using the SB_SETBKCOLOR message.

 The status bar has 9 parts (0 through 8):
  * The frame's status is displayed in part 0